5w14/e418/README.md

 ### Use as a dependency

-While this library could work as a driver for a datapack-driven addon, you can add your content.
+While this library could work as a driver for a datapack-driven addon, you can add your content using mods.

 We recommend to develop multi-platforms addons using Architectury.